MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 ![Screenshot of service principals and managed identities in the Users Hub.](./media/users-hub-sps.png)

 > [!NOTE]
-> You can only add a managed identity for the tenant your organization is connected to.
-If you would like to access a managed identity in a different tenant, see the [workaround we've included in the FAQ](#q-can-i-add-a-managed-identity-from-a-different-tenant-to-my-organization).
+> You can only add a managed identity or service principal for the tenant your organization is connected to.
+To access a managed identity in a different tenant, see the [workaround in the FAQ](#q-can-i-add-a-managed-identity-from-a-different-tenant-to-my-organization).

 After your service principals are added to the organization, you can treat them similarly to standard user accounts.
 You can assign permissions directly on a service principal, add it to security groups and teams, assign it to any access level, and remove it from the organization.
 You can also use the [`Service Principal Graph APIs`](/rest/api/azure/devops/graph/service-principals?view=azure-devops-rest-7.1&preserve-view=true) to perform CRUD operations on service principals.